Dear readers of ADxS.org, please forgive the disruption.

 • Serotonin

-• Serotonin precursors increase cortisol levels
+• Serotonin precursors increase the cortisol level

 • Tryptophan42